agilestacks/devops-platform-eks-template/README.md

 ### Steps to deploy Agile Stacks DevOps platform on EKS Stack Template

-1. Download & Install the Automation Hub binary.
+1. Download & Install the Automation Hub CLI binary.
 Instructions are available here: [HUB CLI](https://docs.agilestacks.com/article/zrban5vpb5-install-toolbox). `git clone` and `cd` into the template directory.
+Install Hub CLI extensions using `hub extensions install`
 2. Run `toolbox` Docker image that contains all required tools for provisioning (AWS CLI, Terraform, kubectl, Helm, etc.): `hub toolbox`.

     *NOTE: You can deploy the stack without the `toolbox`, however in this case all required tools (with correct versions) must be installed on your workstation.
 Please refer to [Toolbox repo in GitHub](https://github.com/agilestacks/toolbox) to see what tools are required to deploy our stacks.*